atom0s/XiPackets/world/server/0x004D/README.md

 ## Description

 This packet is sent by the server to respond to a client fragment request.
-The main usage of this packet is for sending the client fragements of the server message as the client requests them.
+The main usage of this packet is for sending the client fragments of the server message as the client requests them.

 ## Packet Layout